What is GRE? Here’s a complete GRE guide

 There are 2 kinds of GRE Tests.

-1. GRE General Test gauges a student’s ability on the basis of his/her verbal reasoning, quantitative reasoning and analytical writing skills.
+1. list items GRE General Test gauges a student’s ability on the basis of his/her verbal reasoning, quantitative reasoning and analytical writing skills.
 The score is used for determining students’ admissions to masters programs including MS and MBA, Joint Law Degree Programs, and doctoral degrees.

-2. GRE Subject Test measures a student’s knowledge in 6 particular fields - Biology, Physics, Chemistry, Psychology, Mathematics, and Literature in English.
+2. list items GRE Subject Test measures a student’s knowledge in 6 particular fields - Biology, Physics, Chemistry, Psychology, Mathematics, and Literature in English.
 This test is paper-based and conducted only 3 times a year worldwide.
 A student may use the scores of this test to show their aptitude in a particular subject.

 In this article, we keep the focus on just the GRE General Test.